+SAN LUIS OBISPO COMMUNITY COLLEGE DISTRICT

+TENTATIVE AGREEMENT

+November 6, 2024

+Pending CCFT Ratification and Board of Trustees Approval

+The San Luis Obispo County Community College District and the Cuesta College Federation of Teachers have completed negotiations of Article 4.9, Mileage Reimbursement for the 2025-2026 and 2026-2027 academic years.
+The following article sections will be amended as follows:

+District Proposal #2 – Article 4.9

+Mileage Reimbursement

 4.9 A faculty member who uses a personal vehicle for authorized travel shall be reimbursed at the Internal Revenue Service rate.

 4.9.1 For purposes of eligibility for mileage reimbursement, each regular faculty member shall be assigned to a principal campus/center (e.g., Cuesta, North County).

-4.9.2 When a faculty member’s assigned load includes a split campus teaching assignment, mileage shall be paid for one-way travel between the assignments.
+4.9.2 When a faculty member’s assigned load includes a split campus teaching assignment (assigned to two sites in one day), mileage shall be paid for one-way travel between the assignments.

-4.9.3 When a regular faculty member has a dual campus assignment as a result of application of paragraph 5.12.8, mileage shall be paid for miles driven to the second campus/center.
-Payment made pursuant to this paragraph is for miles in excess of the mileage traveled to and from the principal campus/center from the regular faculty member’s home at the time the assignment was made.
-This payment shall be made for a maximum period of 24 months.
+4.9.3 When a regular faculty member has a dual campus assignment (multiple sites in one semester) as a result of application of paragraph 5.12.8, mileage shall be paid for miles driven to the second campus/center.
+Mileage between campuses is determined by Fiscal Services.
+Requests for reimbursement must be made by the faculty member during the semester of the dual assignment.

+ACCEPTED AND AGREED TO:

+__________ Michael Mogull Date

+Chief Negotiator CUESTA COLLEGE FEDERATION OF TEACHERS, AFT Local 4909

+____ Melissa Richerson Date Vice President Human Resources & Labor Relations SAN LUIS OBISPO COUNTY COMMUNITY COLLEGE DISTRICT